Here, as promised/threatened is another DS9 based story (see "Collection" for

 lot of heat.
 A sudden image of Dax's science lab torn to pieces, the lovely

 Trill in the same condition.
 His fault.
-"No," he said, panic returning, "Not
+"No," he said, panic returning,

 again..."